Zac06/Guess-or-die/README.md

 ---

-WARNING: save your work and most importantly **FULLY BACK UP YOUR SYSTEM** before launching the game.
-Penalties are software level destructive.
+WARNING: **SAVE YOUR WORK** before launching the game.
+Penalties are mild, but annoying if you're working on something important.
 Have fun!